publicdocs/uscode/assets/md/titles/usc43/us/usc/t43/ch33A/m__us_usc_t43_s1634.md

             (C) A person or entity files a protest with the Secretary stating that the applicant is not entitled to the land described in the allotment application and that said land is the situs of improvements claimed by the person or entity.

-        (6) Paragraph (1) of this subsection and subsection (d) of this section shall not apply to any application pending before the Department of the Interior on or before December 18, 1971, which was knowingly and voluntarily relinquished by the applicant thereafter.
+        (6) Paragraph (1) of this subsection and subsection (d) shall not apply to any application pending before the Department of the Interior on or before December 18, 1971, which was knowingly and voluntarily relinquished by the applicant thereafter.

         (7)

-         Paragraph (1) of this subsection and subsection (d) of this section shall apply, and paragraph (5) of this subsection shall cease to apply, to an application—
+         Paragraph (1) of this subsection and subsection (d) shall apply, and paragraph (5) of this subsection shall cease to apply, to an application—

             (A) that is open and pending on October 31, 1998;